-The fourth workshop was a half-day workshop with 24 Chief Finance Officers (CFOs) from a global steel corporation.
+The fourth workshop was a half-day workshop with 24 Chief Finance Officers (CFOs) from a global engineering corporation.
 The participants were CFOs of national divisions within the multinational.
 CFOs are chosen because they are leading important business decisions on how AI is integrated into work, due to the economic drivers for AI use in business.
-The aim of the fourth workshop was to evaluate the research approach in a business case and test how a participatory approach can create help surface and negotiate the ethical issues of those decisions.
-It further explores, how business professionals in communication with designers can use this research approach to design their work with AI, as a coevolving relationship.
+The aim of the fourth workshop was to evaluate the research approach in a business case and test how a participatory approach can create ownership and agency to surface and negotiate the impact of human-AI issues resulting from these decisions.
+It further explored, how business professionals in communication with designers can use this research approach to design their work with AI, as a coevolving relationship.